What is Population Health?

 Community Health Assessment (CHA)

-The CHCGPW developed the 2016 Greater Prince William Area Community Health Assessment, with the goal of collectively improving the health of the residents of the jurisdictions we serve.
-Data was used to determine the most pressing public health issues facing our community, and has provided the foundation the development of the Community Health Improvement Plan.
+The CHCGPW developed the 2019 Greater Prince William Area Community Health Assessment, with the goal of collectively improving the health of the residents of the jurisdictions we serve.
+Data was used to determine the most pressing public health issues facing our community, and will provide the foundation for the development of the Community Health Improvement Plan.
 We hope that this document will help the community identify key public health issues and that together we can work toward becoming a community of healthy people.

-View the most recent report: Greater Prince William Area Community Health Assessment 2016
+View the most recent report: Greater Prince William Community Health Assessment 2019

 Community Health Improvement Plan (CHIP)

-The CHCGPW developed a Community Health Improvement Plan (CHIP) focused on the three community identified priority areas to improve the health and well-being for all in the Greater Prince William Area.
+The CHCGPW will develop a Community Health Improvement Plan (CHIP) focused on the top community identified priority areas to improve the health and well-being for all in the Greater Prince William Area.
 Stay connected and join the coalition’s journey as we work together to create an environment for all to have the opportunity to be both physically and mentally healthy.

 Check out Community Health Data!